School Science Lessons

 Trimethylamine solution, < 20% Not hazardous

-See diagram: Trimethylamine.
+See diagram: Trimethylamine

-Tests for trimethylamine fish smell
+Tests for trimethylamine

 Trimethylamine, C3H9N, (CH3)3N, tertiary amine, colourless gas with fishlike odour at low concentrations changes to ammonia-like odour at higher concentrations.